amarkmcconn/Pig-Latin-Analyzer/README.md

 # Specs
 * Vowel function

+Describle:  vowelManipulator();

-1. recognize a single vowel
+Test: "It recognizes a single vowel."
-Input: a Ouput: True
+Code: vowelManipulator("a");
+Expected Output: True

-2. recognize if a single word starts with a vowel
+Test: "It recognizes if a single word starts with a vowel ."
-Input: apple  Ouput: True
+Code: vowelManipulator("apple");
+Expected Output: True

-3. recognize if a single word starts with a vowel regardless of capitalization
+Test: "It recognizes if a single word starts with a vowel regardless of capitalization."
-Input: APPLE Ouput: True
+Code: vowelManipulator("APPLE");
+Expected Output: True

-4. recognize if a single word starts with a vowel regardless of punctuation
+Test: "It recognizes if a single word starts with a vowel regardless of punctuation."
-Input: apple.
-Ouput: True
+Code: vowelManipulator("apple");
+Expected Output: True

-5. recognize multiple words that start with a vowel
+Test: "It recognizes multiple words that start with a vowel."
+Code: vowelManipulator("I am the apple");
-Input: I am the apple Ouput: I, am, apple
+Expected Output: I, am, apple

-6. recognize if a single word starts with a vowel and add 'way' to the end of the word
+Test: "It recognizes if a single word starts with a vowel and add 'way' to the end of the word."
-Input: apple Ouput: appleway
+Code: vowelManipulator("apple");
+Expected Output: appleway

-7. recognize multiple words that start with a vowel and add 'way' to the end of those words
+Test: "It recognizes multiple words that start with a vowel and add 'way' to the end of those words."
+Code: vowelManipulator("I am the apple");
-Input: I am the apple Ouput: Iway, amway, appleway
+Expected Output: Iway, amway, appleway

-8. return the whole sentence with the editied words.
+Test: "return the whole sentence with the editied words."
+Code: vowelManipulator("I am the apple");
-Input: I am the apple Ouput: Iway amway the appleway
+Expected Output: Iway amway the appleway

 * Consonants function

+Describle:  consonantsManipulator();

-1. recognize a single consonant
+Test: "It recognizes a single consonant"
+Code: consonantsManipulator("c");
-Input: c Output: True
+Expected Output: True

-2. recognize a single word starts with a consonant
+Test: "It recognizes a single word starts with a consonant"
+Code: consonantsManipulator("car");
-Input: car Output: True
+Expected Output: True

-3. recognize a single word starts with a consonant regardless of capitalization
+Test: "It recognizes a single word starts with a consonant regardless of capitalization"
+Code: consonantsManipulator("CAR");
-Input: CAR Output: True
+Expected Output: True

-4. recognize a single word starts with a consonant regardless of punctuation
+Test: "It recognizes a single word starts with a consonant regardless of punctuation"
+Code: consonantsManipulator("car.");
-Input: car.
-Output: True
+Expected Output: True

-5. recognize multiple words that start with a consonant
+Test: "It recognizes multiple words that start with a consonant"
+Code: consonantsManipulator("I love cars");
-Input: I love cars Output: love, cars
+Expected Output: love, cars

-6. recognize single word that start with a consonant & move the consonant to the end
+Test: "It recognizes single word that start with a consonant & move the consonant to the end"
+Code: consonantsManipulator("cars");
-Input: cars Output: arsc
+Expected Output: arsc

-7. recognize single word that start with a consonant & move the consonant to the end & add "ay"
+Test: "It recognizes single word that start with a consonant & move the consonant to the end & add "ay""
+Code: consonantsManipulator("cars");
-Input: cars Output: arscay
+Expected Output: arscay

-8. recognize multiple words that start with a consonant & move the consonant to the end
+Test: "It recognizes multiple words that start with a consonant & move the consonant to the end"
+Code: consonantsManipulator("I love cars");
-Input: I love cars Ouput: ovel, arsc
+Expected Output: ovel, arsc

-9. recognize multiple words that start with a consonant & move the consonant to the end & add "ay"
+Test: "It recognizes multiple words that start with a consonant & move the consonant to the end & add "ay""
+Code: consonantsManipulator("I love cars");
-Input: I love cars Ouput: ovelay, arscay
+Expected Output: ovelay, arscay

-10. return the whole sentence with the editied words.
+Test: "return the whole sentence with the editied words."
+Code: consonantsManipulator("I love cars");
-Input: I love cars Ouput: I ovelay arscay.
+Expected Output: I ovelay arscay

 * Qu function

-1. recognize qu consonant
+Describle:  quManipulator();

+Test: "It recognizes qu consonant."
+Code: consonantsManipulator("qu");
-Input: qu Output: True
+Expected Output: True

-2. recognize a single word starts with a qu
+Test: "It recognizes a single word starts with a qu"
+Code: consonantsManipulator("quick");
-Input: quick Output: True
+Expected Output: True

-3. recognize a single word starts with qu regardless of capitalization
+Test: "It recognizes a single word starts with qu regardless of capitalization"
+Code: consonantsManipulator("QUICK");
-Input: QUICK Output: True
+Expected Output: True

-4. recognize a single word starts with qu regardless of punctuation
+Test: "It recognizes a single word starts with qu regardless of punctuation"
+Code: consonantsManipulator("quick,");
-Input: quick, Output: True
+Expected Output: True

-5. recognize multiple words that start with a qu
+Test: "It recognizes multiple words that start with a qu"
+Code: consonantsManipulator("a quick quiet quack");
-Input: a quick quiet quack Output: quick, quiet, quack
+Expected Output: quick, quiet, quack

-6. recognize single word that start with qu & move the qu to the end
+Test: "It recognizes single word that start with qu & move the qu to the end"
+Code: consonantsManipulator("quick");
-Input: quick Output: ickqu
+Expected Output: ickqu

-7. recognize multiple words that start with a qu & move the qu to the end
+Test: "It recognizes multiple words that start with a qu & move the qu to the end"
+Code: consonantsManipulator("a quick quiet quack");
-Input: a quick quiet quack Output: ickqu, ietqu, ackqu
+Expected Output: ickqu, ietqu, ackqu

-8. recognize multiple words that start with a au & move the au to the end & add "ay"
+Test: "It recognizes multiple words that start with a au & move the au to the end & add "ay""
+Code: consonantsManipulator("a quick quiet quack");
-Input: a quick quiet quack Output: ickquay, ietquay, ackquay
+Expected Output: ickquay, ietquay, ackquay

-9. return the whole sentence with the editied words.
+Test: "return the whole sentence with the editied words."
+Code: consonantsManipulator("a quick quiet quack");
-Input: a quick quiet quack Ouput: a ickquay ietquay ackquay.
+Expected Output: a ickquay ietquay ackquay.

 ```